 Due Dates: Due dates for the term paper are contained in the course outline.
-Assignments are due by the start of lecture on the appropriate date, and can be turned in to me during class or during office hours the day before it is due.
+Assignments are due by the start of lecture on the appropriate date.
+While some assignments are required in hardcopy, others should be submitted via Blackboard.
+Please follow all instructions carefully.
+Email submissions are not acceptable and will not be graded.
 An assignment turned in after its deadline will be marked down 10% for each day late.
+If you do not expect to be in class on the day an assignment is due, you may turn it in to me or your GTF during office hours before the due date.